 Like most service-oriented industries, healthcare facilities, big and small, have implemented procedures to assure patient safety, such as screening forms, temperature checks, and more assertively encouraging the use of handwashing, or at the very least, hand sanitizer.

 Case in point, urgent care center provider Concentra stated that they “Implemented strict cleaning regimens that include frequent disinfection of door handles and other hard surfaces to help reduce and mitigate possible contamination.”

-It takes around 66 days for a new habit to become permanent, according to a report by HealthLine.
-Depending on how long practices such as social distancing last, society may find itself adopting new protocols in workplaces and facilities that prioritize accountability when it comes to health.
+According to a HealthLine report, it takes around 66 days for a new habit to become permanent.
+Depending on how long practices such as social distancing last, society may find itself adopting new protocols in workplaces and facilities that prioritize accountability regarding health.